House system at the California Institute of Technology: Page House

 Upon the construction of the north houses in the 1960s, members of Ricketts house splintered off to populate the newly constructed Page House.
-Members of the house are known as Page Dudes (even the women), and the house crest includes the "mechanical horse" with a banner reading spe labor levis, a Latin idiom meaning "May the work be light" (and is often followed by "And the drinks be heavy").
+Members of the house are known as Pageboys (even the women), and the house crest includes the "mechanical horse" with a banner reading spe labor levis, a Latin idiom meaning "May the work be light" (and is often followed by "And the drinks be heavy").
 House construction was funded by J.R.
 Page, former vice president of the First National Bank in Los Angeles, and chairman of the Caltech board of trustees from 1943 to 1954.
 One of the largest houses, Page has been home to KCAL (a pirate ratio station) and the Interhouse Roller Coaster.
-It also used its access to the basement so that Page Dudes could cover the concrete with dry ice, a prank copied in the movie Real Genius.
+It also used its access to the basement so that Pageboys could cover the concrete with dry ice, a prank copied in the movie Real Genius.

 In response to other houses quixotically claiming certain items to be off-limits in regard to pranks (rendering them "Non-RF-able"), the Page House president at the time named that the President be unprankable as well.
 In the past, there were two items in Page House that could not be the target of pranks: the pool table felt and a poster of President Nixon that is passed on to each house president shortly after s/he is elected.